-20:28 ^[1]Instead of with his own blood with the blood of his own Son.
+20:28 [1] Instead of with his own blood some ancient copies read, with the blood of his own Son.

-1 When we had gone away from them and suaded, we stopped trying an set sail, we took a straight course to the the will of the Lord be done."
+1 When we had gone away from them and set sail, we took a straight course to the the will of the Lord be done."

-city of Cos, and the next day to the city of Rhodes, and from there to the city of Patara.
+ful about yourselves, and about all the city of Cos, and the next day to the city of Rhodes, and from there to the city of Patara.
 2 When we found a ship crossing over to Phoenicia, we went aboard and set sail.
 3 After sighting Cyprus, leaving it on the left side of the boat, we sailed on to Syria and landed at Tyre, where the ship was to unload its cargo.
 4 After we found the disciples, we stayed there seven days.
 Through the Spirit they kept urging Paul not to go to Jerusalem.
 5 When our days there were over, we left and went on our way, and they all, with their wives and children, accompanied out of the city.
 Then we knelt down on the beach, prayed, 6 and said farewell to each other.
-Then we went on board the ship, and they returned home.
+Then we went on board the ship, and they returned